petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ### Details

-In the Details section, you can move the event to another calendar, enter a location, and set permissions for Guests and Site Members.
+Here you can move the event to another calendar, enter a location, and set permissions for Guests and Site Members.

 ![The Details section.](./using-the-calendar-widget/images/05.png)

 ### Invitations

-In the invitations section, add users, sites, or [calendar resources](#creating-calendar-resources) to your event.
+Here, you add users, sites, or [calendar resources](#creating-calendar-resources) to your event.

 1. Enter the name of an invitee (user, site, or resource) in the *Invitations* field.
 Hit *Enter* to add them to the *Pending* column.

    An automated [customizable](#customizing-email-notifications) email is sent to invitees who must navigate to the calendar widget to respond.
 When invitees respond to the invitation, their names move to the Accepted, Declined, or Maybe columns.

-1. Check the availability of invitees by clicking the arrow next to their names and selecting *Check Availability*.
-This displays their calendars (assuming you have permission to view them).
+1. Click the arrow next to invitees' names and select *Check Availability*.
+This displays invitees' calendars (assuming you have permission to view them).

    ![The Invitations section.](./using-the-calendar-widget/images/06.png)